xinwenfu/VChat_DEP/README.md

 	<img src="Images/VS-Modify.png">

-7. Build the Project, our executable will be in the *Debug* folder.
+7. Build the Project; our executable will be in the *Debug* folder.
 You can then launch the executable!
 #### Mingw/GCC
-1. Recompile VChat and it's dependencies.
-This is done with mingw or a command prompt (Search Mingw in the search bar and select *Run Terminal*. in this case searching *mingw* brings up a normal command prompt!)
+1. Recompile VChat and its dependencies.
+This is done with mingw or a command prompt (Search Mingw in the search bar and select *Run Terminal*.
+In this case, searching *mingw* brings up a normal command prompt!)

 	https://github.com/DaintyJet/VChat-DEP/assets/60448620/12d8048b-e258-49aa-bee8-fb6a5027e6b4